some0necoding/pwman/README.md

 #### Poly1305 - Integrity and Authenticity

-Poly1305 is a cryptographic MAC (Message Authentication Code) used to verify authenticity and integrity of the message.
+Poly1305 is a cryptographic MAC (Message Authentication Code) used to verify authenticity and data integrity of a message.
+It works similarly to a digital sign function, but using symmetric encryption: provided a key and an input string, the function returns a unique hash value (*tag*) that gets appended at the end of the cyphertext.
+To verify integrity and authenticity of the message, the appended tag and the one obtained by passing in the function the same key and the cyphertext must be the same.

 ### Storage